amank211/Chatty/README.md

 # Chatty
-An android application for chatting
+An android application developed in flutter(dart) for chatting.